jsalminen/wine_visualization/README.md

 - Visualization is okay with me (bars are red) but highly dependent on the audience the overall infographics!
 - I am not a frequent wine drinker so for me to look at the charts and visualizations first of all is not a point of interest and the chemical details and explanations are still vague due to lack of drinking experience and knowledge.
 - Overall, I assume for a frequent wine user there is enough information provided for better decision for the next drinking experience.

+Feedback from Udacity review:
+...But this visualization contains 7 separate charts, each chart has a different y-axis variable, and each chart is shown separately.
+So I as the chart reader have to click from chart to chart.
+By the time I click through the charts and get to "total sulfur dioxide," I have to remember if wine quality 8 had a lot of alcohol or a little alcohol.
+But it's hard to remember because that was 7 charts ago.
+So I either have to write down what qualities make a great wine as I go through the visualizations or I have to keep clicking through the charts until I memorize it.
+I'd rather the chart maker encode the comparison for me so that I don't have to think too much.

+Also, the data set is a little strange because it says wines are ranked from 1-10, but then the red wine data set only has ranks from 3-8.
+But people are used to thinking of rates from 1-10 or 1-5.
+It might be good to find a way to deal with this, which I'll discuss...

 Resources: